Updated March 30, 2021

 - Choking: I’ve never seen or heard of it so although possible it must be rare.
 Most cats seem too clever to bolt food like dogs.
 Cooked chicken bones, however, are extremely dangerous and should be disposed of carefully.

 - Human infections: Salmonella is a real threat to people.
 That’s why I’m not so keen on cats being fed raw chicken if they leave it around the house for kids to find.
+Toxoplasmosis is also a risk, but should be prevented by freezing the necks first.

 - Balance: a diet that’s too high in chicken necks will miss other vital ingredients.
 That’s one of the reasons I don’t recommend a raw diet for cats, just a raw ingredient.